Skip to main content

 Then customize and deploy your app to production at scale.

-Use a few lines of simple low-code configuration, with in-built visual design best practices, to assemble high-quality multi-page prototypes.
+In just a few lines of simple low-code configuration, with in-built visual design best practices, you can quickly assemble high-quality, multi-page prototypes, that are production-ready.

 The benefits of the Vizro toolkit include: